tzok/cli2rest-bio/dssr/README.md

 DSSR (Dissecting the Spatial Structure of RNA) is a component of the 3DNA software suite for analyzing nucleic acid structures.
 It identifies and annotates various structural features in DNA and RNA structures, including base pairs, multiplets, helices, stems, hairpin loops, bulges, and junctions.

+**Important Licensing Notice:** DSSR is licensed by Columbia Technology Ventures and is not freely available.
+You must:
+1. Request a license from Columbia Technology Ventures
+2. Download the `x3dna-dssr` binary according to their licensing terms
+3. Place the binary in the `dssr/` directory before building the container

+Without the licensed binary, this container cannot be built or used.

 ## Building the Container

 To build the container, run: